 C-422-5: Skills Training

 Since each Project SEARCH team determines the length of the rotations at the host business (eight–12 weeks), it is important that the team create a calendar showing when rotations begin and end.
-This ensures that VR staff members know when to issue service authorizations to the ESP.…
+This ensures that VR staff members know when to issue service authorizations to the ESP.

+Project SEARCH Skills Training is based on experiential learning at a host business with support from the business and Project SEARCH team and should be provided in-person.
+If a host business will not allow interns or staff onsite for safety or other reasons, the Project SEARCH team can develop an alternate training method that can be provided after consultation is completed with the Project SEARCH Statewide Coordinator (Program Specialist for Workforce Alliances) and documented in ReHabWorks.
+Refer to the Training section in VRSM E-200: Summary Table of Approvals, Consultations, and Notifications.

+…

 C-423: Other Training

+Other training must specifically meet the customer’s vocational rehabilitation need and is consistent with the IPE and vocational objectives.

-Other training services may include instruction in:
+Other training services may include instruction in the following areas:

+Adult education and literacy programs

-basic reading, writing, and math;
+Basic reading, writing, and math

-preparing to take a high school equivalency assessment approved by the Texas Education Agency (TEA) (that is, the GED test, HiSET exam, or TASC test);
+Preparing to take a high school equivalency assessment approved by the Texas Education Agency (TEA) (that is, the GED test, HiSET exam, or TASC test)

+English as a second language

-high school credit courses;
+High school credit courses

-meeting adult continuing education objectives below the college credit level;
+Meeting adult continuing education objectives below the college credit level

+Note: As a comparable benefit, available programs can be found in Texas at adult education and literacy programs funded by the TWC.
+Local education agencies also offer high school credit courses.

-driver training;
+Driver training;

-postsecondary education programs not at the college credit level;
+Postsecondary education programs not at the college credit level;

-the educational prerequisites for vocational skills training;
+The educational prerequisites for vocational skills training;

+Teacher alternative certification program approved and accredited by TEA;

+Educator Preparation Programs (EPPs) approved and accredited by TEA;

-communication training for the deaf; and
+Communication training for the deaf; and

-coping strategies training for the deaf or hard of hearing and blind.
+Coping strategies training for the deaf or hard of hearing and blind.

-.
+Comparable services and benefits and required customer participation in the cost of services must be applied to the cost of all training services before VR funds are used.
+Refer to C-405: Financial Aid and Comparable Benefits.

 The VR Services payment amount is based on published or current community rates.
 VR counselors may not approve payment for these services when the customer is:

 a resident of a state institution; or